-In my role as The Recruitment Coach almost everyone I have spoken to feels their LinkedIn profile could be improved.
+Almost everyone I have spoken to when I am coaching or leading career development sessions feels their LinkedIn profile could be improved.
 Some of them haven’t got around to it yet.
 Some of them don’t know where to start.
 Here are some pointers to get you started.

 2. Have a strong headline that accurately describes what you do.
 There are more interesting ways to do this than just using your job title.
 Use accurate words that people are likely to search on.